skrub-data/skrub/doc/tutorial_example.rst

 Adding cross-references to the documentation helps users find more information about the concepts and functions used in your example.
 This step is optional, and you may ask the maintainers for help on which cross-references to add.
+Good cross-references include relevant user guide sections, the documentation of the objects used in the example (like the |TableVectorizer|), or other examples.

 You can add cross-references in the docstring and comments of your example in several ways: